 - Internet of Things

-Upon graduation with your MS-DAE degree, you’ll be prepared to take on a data analysis position in any industry or to enter a doctoral program in areas including engineering healthcare, business, finance, security, or sustainability.
+Upon graduation with your MS in Data Analytics Engineering degree, you’ll be prepared to take on a data analysis position in any industry or to enter a doctoral program in areas including engineering healthcare, business, finance, security, or sustainability.

 You’ll gain valuable research experience desired by employers by designing and developing analytics projects in both individual and group settings.
 Some recent research projects have included: